champierre/ml2scratch/README.md

     <img src="images/en/scratch.png" />

 9. Scratch will be opened in other tab.
+Under "Welcome to the Scratch 3.0 Beta" message, click "Try It!" button.

-    On the left lower corner, click the folder icon to chose an extension.
+    On the left lower corner, click the folder icon to choose an extension.

     <img src="images/en/add_extension.png" />